HakubJozak/josef/README.md

 # Josef

 Josef is an educational programming language for beginners based on [Ruby].

-You are guiding a robot through a grid world, learning the basics of programming as you go.
+You are guiding a robot through a grid world, learning the programming basics along the way.
 It runs inside a browser thanks to [Opal].
 Inspired by [Karel] and its many descendants.
 [Josef is Karel's brother.](https://en.wikipedia.org/wiki/Brothers_%C4%8Capek)

 ## Example